emzmwf/nmRCGMSpython/README.md

 # nmRCGMSpython
 Python scripts for Gatan Microscopy Suite, used at the University of Nottingham nmRC

-Scripts written for GMS 3.52 (used with Gatan OneView) and/or GMS 3.51 (used with Gatan K3-IS)
+Scripts written for GMS 3.61, used with OneView and K3 detectors.